Happy Father’s Day!

-However, yes. a 25.5″ dado height is classically correct for any height ceiling, up to ten feet. (and maybe higher too.)
-But, just hang on a sec; we’ll be tying up these loose ends, shortly.
+However, yes. a 25.5″ dado height is classically correct for any height ceiling up to ten feet. (and maybe higher too.)

-I love this proportion in this room in progress by Jessica Helgerson.
-And, I love how the dado cap dies into the window sill.
-Brilliant designer by one of my favorite interior designers.
-And, then look at that crown and ceiling treatment.
-Yes, that’s right.
-We should all just give up and go home.
+I love the proportion in this room in progress by Jessica Helgerson.
+And, see how the dado cap dies into the window sill?
+This is a brilliant design by one of my favorite interior designers.
+And, then, look at that crown and ceiling treatment.
+Wowza!

-It’s when we have a lower ceiling, that we need to be exceedingly careful with proportion.
+When we have a lower ceiling, we need to be exceedingly careful with proportion.

-The interior scale and proportion is related to the human form which is also related to the size of the furnishings.
-Or, at least that’s how I see it.
+The interior scale and proportion are related to the human form, which is also related to the size of the furnishings.
+Or, at least, that’s how I see it.

 So, Laurel, in your post that’s ALL about wainscoting, you state that the ideal height for a chair rail for an eight-foot ceiling is at about 35.”
-That’s what you had in your old home and you said that it was perfect.
+That’s what you had in your old home, and you said it was perfect.